About

 Foto Otto VervaartAt Utrecht University I studied history, specializing in medieval history (M.Litt.
 1988).
 The law faculty of the Erasmus Universiteit Rotterdam supported my research for my Ph.D.
 In 1994 I graduated with a thesis on Nicolaas Everaerts (Nicolaus Everardi) (around 1462-1532) and his book on juridical argumentation [Studies over Nicolaas Everaerts (1462-1532) en zijn Topica (Arnhem 1994)].
 I have been a post-doc at the University of Munich where I catalogued the books in the library of the Stephan-Kuttner-Institute of Medieval Canon Law, since 2013 housed at Yale University’s Lillian Goldman Law Library.
 Later on I have worked at the Centre for Dutch Monastic Archives, now the Center for the Heritage of Dutch Monastic Life at Cuijk-St. Agatha, and at the general library of a Dutch religious congregation, the Brothers of Tilburg.

-From June 2016 until the end of 2019 I worked as a project archivist at Het Utrechts Archief, the combined municipal and provincial archives in Utrecht, in particular for two new finding aids, for the medieval bishops of Utrecht (toegang 218-1) and for castle Hardenbroek (toegang 1010), the latter an uncommonly diverse conglomerate of a family and house archive, personal papers and archival collections from several families, with a total of nearly 7,000 items, dating from the fourteenth to the twentieth century.
+From June 2016 until the end of 2019 I worked as a project archivist at Het Utrechts Archief, the combined municipal and provincial archives in Utrecht, in particular contributing to two new finding aids, for the medieval bishops of Utrecht (toegang 218-1) and for castle Hardenbroek (toegang 1010), the latter an uncommonly diverse conglomerate of a family and house archive, personal papers and archival collections from several families, with a total of nearly 7,000 items, dating from the fourteenth to the twentieth century.
 In Autumn 2020 I worked as a project archivist for the Special Collections at Utrecht University Library, dealing in particular with medieval and Early Modern charters and some family archives.
 From May to August 2021 a second phase of this project took place.
 The new inventories have been published at the repertory for special collections of Utrecht University Library.
-During the second half of 2022 i worked as a staff member at the Regionaal Archief Zuid-Utrecht, Wijk bij Duurstede.
+During the second half of 2022 I worked as a staff member at the Regionaal Archief Zuid-Utrecht, Wijk bij Duurstede.

 Apart from my blog Rechtsgeschiedenis about legal history in general I created in 2013 a blog on medieval legal glosses, Glossae – Middeleeuwse juridische glossen in beeld.
 Digital projects around the First World War are since 2014 the subject of another blog, Digital1418.